 3:15pm: That was such an insightful discussion on Global Security.
 We spoke about so much including North Korea, nuclear weapons, chemical warfare and climate change.
 Clearly these 21st century issues are extremely layered and complex which makes me want to work in global affairs and social justice even more… it would never be boring and there’s never been a more important time to act.
 We get a bit of time to ask a few one-one-one questions with the experts, they even give me their business card and tell me to get in touch if I ever need any help in the future.
 After some quick networking, we have a quick debrief to pull together our thoughts from the panel discussion – usually we do this in pairs everyday to bounce around key takeaways but today we do it as a group because everybody has so much to say!

-4:00pm: A quick bathroom stop to change into our less formal clothes before handing in our visitor badges and heading into the capital.
+4:00pm: A quick bathroom stop to change into our less formal clothes before handing in our visitor badges and heading downtown.
 We have some free time to go and see a live cultural performance at the JFK Center for the Performing Arts that everybody has been talking about.
 With Katherine and Rachel leading the group, we hop on a shuttle bus and take in the city sights along the way!

 5:00pm: When we get there, we are speechless.
 The building is truly a sight to see, it’s absolutely huge huge and so beautifully decorated with all the flags of the world.
 We walk around to explore for a little while and make our way out onto the balcony to see the river and the whole of Washington D.C. laid out before us.
 D.C. really is a nicely put together city to enjoy as a tourist.
 There is just so much to see which is obvious from the dozens of people having a picnic by the water or doing some crazy water sports that I don’t even know the name of on the water!.
-After many selfies and group photos, we head back inside to find our seats altogether so that we can enjoy the show altogether.
+After many selfies and group photos, we head back inside to find our seats together so that we can enjoy the show.

 6:00pm: What a performance!
 And now what an appetite!
 We get given three different options for nearby restaurants we want to eat dinner at and so we debate and discuss for some time and finally come to a decision.
 We split up to go and order our food and then we all come back together to eat together.
 We refill our water bottles to keep on top of staying hydrated in the heat and then we sit and enjoy letting the sun begin to set and our stomachs begin to digest.

 8:00pm: And there’s just one more surprise of the day.
-A boat tour of the city’s finest silhouettes… With friends and tissue-wrapped cookies from lunch – I couldn’t think of a more wonderful treat.
+A boat tour of the city’s finest silhouettes… With friends and my cookies from lunch – I couldn’t think of a more wonderful treat.

 *based on a typical day of the Global Scholar program.